-Let us now understand how we can sync email marketing and landing pages for maximum conversions.
+How we can sync email marketing and landing pages for maximum conversions?

 It is essential to make the customer feel that the landing page is a part of the message they read in the email.
 Design consistency helps the visitors understand at a glance, that they are on the right page.

 Any confusion in the transition from email to the landing page can lead to a bounce.

 To deliver a consistent experience to the customer, the design, color, and typography used in the email should be continued on the landing page.
 Consistency in design and visuals results in a better copy.
 This helps in creating a better user experience thus instilling confidence in the brand.